 11. Financial crises in the 1990s

-This module is optional for all Single and Joint Honours degree programmes in economics.
+This is an elective module for all Single Honours Economics Courses and Joint Honours Courses

 Method of assessment